ritmps/openUSD_Scene_Generator/README.md

 ## Known Issues

 UsdShade based RenderSettingsManager class is implemented but is not fully tested.
 Note that some renderers like Storm might not understand RenderSettings prim.
+Only Renderman works with RenderSettings prim in usdreocrd.

+## Next Step

+1. Better solutions for uploading large assets, like hdri images.
+(Git LFS/Perforce/Houdini TOP nodes)